 Have you ever felt a persistent ache in your lower back after a long day of sitting?
-Or perhaps noticed your stomach protruding a bit more than you’d like, even though you maintain a healthy lifestyle?
+So or perhaps noticed your stomach protruding a bit more than you’d like, even though you maintain a healthy lifestyle?
 These could be signs of anterior pelvic tilt, a postural issue that affects many of us, often without us even realizing it.
 Imagine your pelvis as a bowl holding water.
 When it tips forward, spilling water out the front, that’s anterior pelvic tilt in action.

 The Impact of Sitting on Anterior Pelvic Tilt